acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 * The drill: it is pretty good for mining in close distance, could be faster if going in straight line for example and/or needs to charge the drill and then can't change direction.
 Could also be more "active" ability type, where the main device charge does some kind of dash forward and that's how it mines differently from others.
 * The bouncer: it accelerates fast and breaks the asteroid by hitting it, similar to dome keeper (and similar to one of the tech upgrades I have right now).

+In all of them the core thing to have in mind is how they use the current controls of the game, what can I do as a player when using that ship.
+That's something more clear for some ships than others.

-One thing that happened while iterating on ships is that it feels that some of the current tech I have for the main ship doesn't work well for the other ships, so I disabled them but also made me realize that maybe each ship could have its own special tech that could either maximize some of the ship's uniqueness or could minimize some of its weaknesses.
+One thing that happened while iterating on ships is that it feels that some of the current tech I have for the main ship doesn't work well for the other ships, so I deactivated them for those ships but also made me realize that maybe each ship could have its own special tech that could either maximize some of the ship's uniqueness or could minimize some of its weaknesses.

-I like the driller as a really different version, maybe I change the double ray with that one and then share it in the playest version and stop working on having too much content here.
-Let it bake for a bit, wait for feedback, work on the rest of the game, get new ideas and/or inspiration from other things in the game, and then come back and add the rest of the ships, closer to the EA release or while in EA.
+I like the driller as a really different version, maybe I change the double ray with that one and then share it in the playest version and stop working for now.
+I will let it bake for a bit, wait for feedback, work on the rest of the game, get new ideas and/or inspiration from other things in the game, and then come back to add more ships, probably closer to the EA release and/or while in EA.

 ## Refactoring the game to support different ships

 Most of the time adding new content makes me rethink how I am structuring the game but since it is the current objective and it is aligned with the vision and pillars of the game, it always feels like I am doing what I have to do.
 Also I am a refactor madman so I love when this happens.

 In order to support having different ships I had to break a bit a lot of assumptions I did before where there was only one main ship and only one type.
 For example, the stats definitions were general and they had the max stats in the data asset.
-Now that each ship could have different stats and each stat could have a different max, I had to move that information to the ships.
+Now that each ship could have different stats and each stat could have a different max, I moved that information to the ships.

 ### Different mining devices

 The main thing to do was to decouple the ships from the mining ray.
 The game until recently assumed the ship could only have mining rays.
-So I had to create an intermediary concept which is the mining device and that device could be "anything" in the future, for now I have the mining ray and the bombs launcher.
-That obviously implicated some other changes like how the stat upgrades and the installable tech applies over the ship.
+To do that I created the mining device intermediary concept to support having different implementations, for now I have the mining ray and the bombs launcher.
+That obviously implicated some other changes like how the stat upgrades and the installable technologies applies over the ship.

 ### Supported stats & technologies and max stats

-* weapon system
-* supported stats & technologies and max stats per ship
-* selected ship to savegame
-* changed main game to spawn the corresponding ship
+For this I already moved information to each ship, to declare which stats they support and what is the max level they support, but I also started to do some changes to support how each stat level affect each ship, for one ship upgrading 1 stat could be increasing 20% of speed but for another could be 50%.
+That means I also have to modify the UI to support different values from each ship (I just remembered that xD).

+In the case of the technologies, I started to filter which ones are supported or not since some of them don't make sense for some of the ships, so I only added support for filtering.

-* selecting the ship and testing screen
+## Selecting ship screen (the hangar)

+For the technical side, I had to save the selected ship somehow in the savegame and then change the ingame to not always instantiate the same hardcoded ship xD, that wasn't super hard but needed some test for sure.

+For the selection screen, I am not super sure what to do but I really like games where there is a mix of ingame and ui in order to do metagame actions, and in this case I created a selection level where you use a small shuttle ship and take control of the ship you want to use for the game.
+There you can experience a bit the basic stuff and see the stats, etc, and once you are decided, you can start the game.

+GIF

+For the future I still prefer having something like this but maybe adding some ui to show other information like the ship is locked and maybe show hint in how to unlock it or show the specific way to unlock it, for example: complete the game once.

 ### Simplifying game configurations through plain text files